Woman surrounded by lightening bolts stands proud with scars on her body

 Brain surgery scars

 Then it was time for the second brain surgery.
 Scars tend to grow longer or in a different direction.
 My scar became a straight line with a diagonal at the end going up.
-If my hair is back, it's visible.
+If my hair is back, it is visible.
 But frankly, "I don't give a damn," as they say in "Gone with the Wind."

 Don't let people make fun of you

 Happiness is important to have in life.
 Be happy to wake up, be alive, and carry on with what you want to do.
-At certain points of time, happiness could be hard to find – for whatever reason it may be.
+At certain points of time, happiness could be hard to find – for whatever reason that may be.
 Maybe it's after having a seizure.
 That is when it is time to dig deep inside yourself to find it.
 I learned how to do that later in life, but it is always a good time to learn something new.

 Epilepsy changes our plans

-And leaves its mark
+It leaves its mark

-Answering questions about my scars
+Answering questions about my physical scars

 I will admit, sometimes people ask how the "hole in the head" happened.
 It depends on the person if I decide to answer with the truth or not.
 I observe the person's attitude and try to predict their response.